Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Who this guide is for

-The 1996 Education Act requires maintained school and academy sixth forms to provide free meals to disadvantaged students who are aged over 16.
+The 1996 Education Act requires maintained schools and academy sixth forms to provide free meals to disadvantaged students who are aged over 16.
 In the 2014 to 2015 academic year this requirement was extended to disadvantaged students following FE courses at the range of FE funded institutions.
-Funding Agreements place a legal duty on institutions to comply with this requirement.
+Funding agreements place a legal duty on institutions to comply with this requirement.